RemoveMyWaste/database/README.md

 # Overview

-This is a hostable database of hazardous materials and disposal centers.
+This is the database that powers the web and android verisons of RemoveMyWaste.

 # Find something wrong in the database or want to add a new center?